Smax2k/macOS-Chromium-Bookmark-Manager/README.md

-# 🔖 Chromium Bookmark Manager
+# 🔖 macOS Chromium Bookmark Manager

-A powerful command-line tool for managing bookmarks in **Chromium-based browsers** on macOS using ScriptingBridge.
+A powerful command-line tool for managing bookmarks in **Chromium-based browsers** on **macOS** using ScriptingBridge.

 > **Direct manipulation** of bookmarks without import/export — changes appear **instantly** in your browser!